FlagBrew/PKSM-Scripts/README.md

 ### Item Scripts
 - `SM, USUM` **slot 1 x897-960**: due to the way items are stored in Gen 7 saves and the current limitations of PKSM's scripts, the quantity of the item in the pouch's first slot is set to something in the range of 897 to 960 (depends on the former quantity) rather than 999 like in past generations
-- `BW, B2W2` **Item slot 1 - Pass Orb x65535**: this was only added because the MAX level Pass Powers require 9999 to use, which is more than existing scripts give
+- `BW, B2W2` **Item slot 1 - Pass Orb x65535**: this was only added because the MAX level Pass Powers require 9999 to use, which is more than existing scripts give.
+Also note that the game will display the amount weirdly, like `?35`
 - `Gen IV, V, VI` **All TMs and HMs**: fills your TM pouch with *all* TMs and HMs, which may cause problems with story progression

 ### Reset Scripts